LinlyBoi/Brain/Media Things/Mass Communication Models.md

   4. Talk shows
 - Problem: The message does not reach the audience smoothly -> [[Digital Mass Communication#Noise in communication"|Noise]]
 - No control over how the message is decoded or understood
+- Feedback in the end
+## Shannon & Weaver
+   - Old school telephones (not analogue)
+   - Noise in communication
+## Laswell communication model
+- 5 Components
+   1. Who
+   2. says what?
+   3. To whom?
+   4. Which channel?
+   5. With what effect?
+- Can have delayed feedback
+*insert table for pros/cons*
+## Berlo
+   - Message -> most important part of communication process
+   - Teacher and Students
+   - SMCR
+	 - Source --> Encodes Message --> Through Channel --> To Receiver
+	 - *insert table here*
+	 - *pros/cons table*
 # Cultural Model
 - Individuals bring meanings to message
 - Different people decode messages differently based on